jackyhuynh/MyDevKB/README.md

 ![img](https://github.com/jackyhuynh/Software_Development_Handbook/blob/main/images/Incremetal%20Development.PNG)

-The costof accommodating changing customer requirements is reduced. ▪The amount of analysis and documentation that has to be redone is much less than is required with the waterfall model.
+    - The costof accommodating changing customer requirements is reduced.
+    - The amount of analysis and documentation that has to be redone is much less than is required with the waterfall model.

-It is easier to get customer feedback on the development work that has been done. ▪Customers can comment on demonstrations of the software and see how much has been implemented.
+    - It is easier to get customer feedback on the development work that has been done. ▪Customers can comment on demonstrations of the software and see how much has been implemented.

-More rapid delivery and deployment of useful software to the customer is possible. ▪Customers are able to use and gain value from the software earlier than is possible with a waterfall process.
+    - More rapid delivery and deployment of useful software to the customer is possible. ▪Customers are able to use and gain value from the software earlier than is possible with a waterfall process.

 ### 4. Incremental development problems

-The process is not visible. ▪Managers need regular deliverables to measure progress.
+    - The process is not visible.

+    - Managers need regular deliverables to measure progress.
 If systems are developed quickly, it is not cost-effective to produce documents that reflect every version of the system.

-System structure tends to degrade as new increments are added. ▪Unless time and money is spent on refactoringto improve the software, regular change tends to corrupt its structure.
-Incorporating further software changes becomes increasingly difficult and costly.
+    - System structure tends to degrade as new increments are added. ▪
+    - Unless time and money is spent on refactoringto improve the software, regular change tends to corrupt its structure.
+    - Incorporating further software changes becomes increasingly difficult and costly.

 ### 5. Integration and configuration

-Based on software reuse where systems are integrated from existing components or application systems (sometimes called COTS -Commercial-off-the-shelf) systems).
+    - Based on software reuse where systems are integrated from existing components or application systems (sometimes called COTS -Commercial-off-the-shelf) systems).

-Reused elements may be configured to adapttheir behaviour and functionality to a user’s requirements
+    - Reused elements may be configured to adapttheir behaviour and functionality to a user’s requirements

-Reuse is now the standard approachfor building many types of business system
+    - Reuse is now the standard approachfor building many types of business system

 ## Process activities